-Barbara Hart is a director at Grant & Eisenhofer and serves on the firm’s Executive Committee.
+Barbara Hart is a principal at Grant & Eisenhofer and serves on the firm’s Executive Committee.
 Ms. Hart has nearly three decades of experience as a leader in plaintiffs’ litigation.
 She has represented institutional investors, including many public pension funds, in securities and antitrust litigation and served as lead counsel in 4 of the top 100 securities class action settlements.
 Ms. Hart has also achieved substantive antitrust and False Claims Act/Qui Tam settlements on behalf of her clients.

 In addition, Ms. Hart currently represents approximately 45 adult survivors of sexual abuse who are bringing claims against the Roman Catholic Archdiocese of New York, Maryknoll, Rockefeller University Hospital and the Boy Scouts of America.
 Ms. Hart is pioneering these claims in light of a change in New York law known as the Child Victims Act.

 Prior to joining G&E, Ms. Hart was President and CEO of a firm focusing on securities and antitrust litigation, and before that, she spent 17 years representing plaintiffs at the New York office of a complex financial litigation firm.
 Notably, Ms. Hart obtained a $219 million recovery for investors, including New York trade unions, who fell victim to the Madoff Ponzi scheme.
 Judge McMahon praised the “unprecedented global settlement” and recognized that Ms. Hart “carried the laboring oar.”
 Judge McMahon continued: “Your clients – all of them – have been well served . . . rarely has there been a more transparent settlement negotiation.
 It could serve as a prototype.”